catie-aq/blog-vaniila/_i18n/en/_posts/Word_embedding_en.md

 <p style="text-align:justify;">
 The concept behind Word2Vec is to use a <b>neural network</b> to solve a "<i>fake task</i>", known as a <b>pretext task</b>: the weights obtained after training are not used to infer results, but <b>are</b> the result, that is to say the <b>word vectors</b>.
 The model comes in 2 (slightly) different versions: <b>CBOW</b> (for <i>Continuous Bag Of Words</i>) and <b>Skip Gram</b>.
 CBOW attempts to solve the task of <b>associating a word with a given context</b>, while Skip Gram does the opposite.
 As the method used is more or less the same for both versions, we'll only go into detail on the Skip Gram model.
 <br><br>
 Given a text and a window size, the following task is defined: given a word in the text (the input), <b>compute for each other word the probability that it is in the input's context</b>.
-To solve this task, a neural network is used, made up of :
+To solve this task, a neural network is used, made up of:
 <ol>
     <li><b>The input layer</b>, with the word being encoded as a <b>one-hot vector</b></li>
     <li><b>A hidden layer</b>, of arbitrary size, totally connected to the input</li>